MarkUsProject/ai-autograding-feedback-r/README.md

 * `{solution_image}`
 * `{marking_instructions}`

-If your scope and prompt don't match (e.g., `scope = "code"` with a `text_*.md`), the function will stop with an error.

 ---

 ## Output Templates

-Templates are stored in `data/output/`.
+Output templates can be provided as file paths via the `output_template` parameter.
 They support the following placeholders:

 * `{model}` – Model name used
 * `{request}` – Final constructed prompt